MartinEesmaa/VVCEasy/README.md

 # Encode/Decode (easy)

-Before you run VVCEasy.bat or VVCEasy.exe, you need to change input from your video file name into input.mp4 (as example) Follow the instructions, the commands will give your options.
-Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT code.
+Before you run VVCEasy.bat or VVCEasy.exe, you need to change from your input video file name into input.mp4 (as example) Follow the instructions, the commands will give your options.
+Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT source code.

 - Martin Eesmaa